alc-beijing/alc-site/README.md

 # alc-site
-The web site for host the pages of alc-beijing, we
+The web site for host the pages of alc-beijing, normally we publish a WeChat public account article after creating a new post in this site.

 ## preview alc-site in local
 0. [Install hugo](https://gohugo.io/getting-started/installing/).